 From Cheeky British Chappie to Dallas to God like parts…

 In the series, McShane’s antique seller was envied able to spot the genuine article from the fake, but despite this was always penniless.
-Of course Lovejoy was the bit of rough for posh totty love interests including Lady Jane (Phyliis Logan) and Charlotte Cavendish (Caroline Langrishe).
+Of course, Lovejoy was a bit of rough for posh totty love interests including Lady Jane (Phyllis Logan) and Charlotte Cavendish (Caroline Langrishe).
 And even Dallas stars Linda Gray and Ken Kercheval (Cliff Barnes) popped in the series on one occasion, and I missed it!

 Sue Ellen met him when she decided to take revenge on JR once and for all.
-So she made a tell all film about her life with JR. Then after filming this project, Sue Ellen and Don got engaged – which probably hurt JR that the movie – and he became her husband off-screen.
+So she made a tell-all film about her life with JR. Then after filming this project, Sue Ellen and Don got engaged – which probably hurt JR more than the movie – and he became her husband off-screen.
 But as Sue Ellen left, she threatened JR she would release the movie only if he hurt her again.

 As a staunch supporter of J.R. – Sue Ellen’s then on-off husband – I was most upset when this happened.
 So was ecstatic when the TV movies – Dallas: J.R.
 Returns (1996) and Dallas: War of the Ewings (1998) – reintroduced Sue Ellen as the soon to be former Mrs Lockwood.
 And therefore open to JR’s charms once more.

-And it was on leaving Dallas that Ian McShane that invited his co-star Linda Gray to join him in his Lovejoy series.
-This an experience she reportedly enjoyed, in this article by AMProfile she stated “So Ian said, “Why don’t you come to London and do ‘Lovejoy?’
+On leaving Dallas, Ian McShane invited his co-star Linda Gray to join him in this series.
+This was an experience she reportedly enjoyed, in this article by AMProfile she stated “So Ian said, “Why don’t you come to London and do ‘Lovejoy?’
 I said, “Sign me up, I’ll be there.”
 So eyed peeled for Miss Gray as an American Goddess if he continues the favour in his latest venture, American Gods…

 Cuban Fury (2014)

 In this British comedy film, as Ron an ex-salsa king, he played Nick Frost’s Bruce’s dance mentor.
-In this great wee part McShane glowed.
-And not just because the make up with his tan was oompa loompa orange in a certain light.
+In this great wee part, McShane glowed.
+And not just because of his makeup, with his tan Oompa Loompa orange in a certain light.
 Nick Frost played an overweight, ex teenage salsa dancer champion who finds himself finding out his new boss (Rashida Jones) has a love of it too.

-Sadly missed seeing McShane strut his stuff in the dance floor, so kinda hoping for a sequel which will change all that.
-Or even a directors cut.
+Sadly missed seeing McShane strut his stuff on the dance floor, so kinda hoping for a sequel that will change all that.
+Or even directors cut.
 Anyway great seeing him in the credits, and a fabulous comic role Ian McShane’s co-star has nothing but praise for him, in an interview with Frost on Splitslider, Frost states

 ” …when it got to the point that Jon Brown, who wrote the script, wrote a part for this kind of Mr. Miyagi-style guru, Nira [Park] who’s our producer said, “Ian is the one for this.”
 And it just seemed an absolute no-brainer that we wouldn’t cast anyone else.
 The good thing about Ian is that I phoned him up and said, “Ian, would you like to come and do a film with me where you play a salsa teacher?” and he said, “Yeah, I’ll do it,” and hung up.””

-So recently watched his turn as Mr Wednesday in this adaptation of the Neil Gaiman book.
+So recently I watched his turn as Mr Wednesday in this adaptation of the Neil Gaiman book.
 And yes, THIS is the part we’ve been waiting for which eclipses all the rest.
-As the mysterious Mr Wednesday he stole – rightly – every scene from this all star cast including Peter Stormare, Emily Browning, Crispin Glover and Gillian Anderson.
+As the mysterious Mr Wednesday, he stole – rightly – every scene from this all-star cast including Peter Stormare, Emily Browning, Crispin Glover and Gillian Anderson.
 Especially from the always fantastic Peter Stormare.
 And its hard to see anyone else in this Mr Wednesday role, especially on reading Nicolas Cage was offered this role.

-This post is part of Outspoken & Freckled, Paula’s Cinema Club and Aurora from Once Upon A Screen‘s blogathon on What a Character! blogathon.
-Other roles with Ian McShane on this blog include John Wick 1 and chapter 2.
+This post was added to Outspoken and Freckled, Paula’s Cinema Club and Aurora from Once Upon A Screen‘s What a Character! blogathon.
+Other roles with Ian McShane on this blog include John Wick 1, 2 and 3.
 For Dallas posts, so click here for all these posts.
-His Cuban Fury co-stars Nick Frost stars in Hot Fuzz and Chris O’Dowd appears in Bridesmaids.
-Emily Browning in American Gods stars in Legend and Peter Stormare in Fargo, Chocolat and John Wick Chapter 2.
-Franco Nero in Django Unchained and The Time of their Lives.
+Nick Frost stars in Hot Fuzz and Chris O’Dowd appears in Juliet Naked and Bridesmaids.
+Emily Browning stars in Legend and Peter Stormare in Fargo, Chocolat and John Wick Chapter 2.
+Franco Nero in The Time of their Lives.
 Keanu Reeves many reviews are found here.